Code-Differently-Instructors/Instructor-Tips/GitPods/gitpods-walkthough.md

 - GitPod has a free tier that can be used by students.

+    - Free tier does not open workspaces for private repositories.

     - The Free tier has limitations.
 A user is allotted 50 hours per month.
 Each month will start with 50 hours.

     - Hours are calculated when a workspace is running (student coding).